maria-korosteleva/GarmentCode/ReadMe.md

 => The code is ready to run

 NOTE:
-* The dependency on [Pattern Generator](https://github.com/maria-korosteleva/Garment-Pattern-Generator)in included in the repo (`./external`), and will be loaded automatically by test script
+* The dependency on [Pattern Generator](https://github.com/maria-korosteleva/Garment-Pattern-Generator) is included in the repo (`./external`), and will be loaded automatically by test script
 * The environemtal variables needed for correct lib loading are set up in the test script

 ### Configuration of local paths

 Same as here: https://github.com/maria-korosteleva/Garment-Pattern-Generator/blob/master/docs/Installation.md#local-paths-setup

-NOTE: ATM only the 'output' path is actually used, so setting only that one is enough
+NOTE: Currently, only the 'output' path is actually used, so it is enough to set up only 'output' parameter

 ## How to run (command line)